harvester/docs/docs/advanced/settings.md

 _Available as of v1.4.0_

-This setting allows you to define the number of minutes Harvester waits before node collection is timeout.
-If node is timeout, Harvester still could download support bundle without node's logs.
+This setting allows you to define the number of minutes Harvester allows for collection of logs and configurations (Harvester) on the nodes for the support bundle.
+If the collection process is not completed within the allotted time, Harvester still allows you to download the support bundle (without the uncollected data).
 The minimum value is `30`.

 Default: `30`